-Lead Hawke's Bay "nutrition label"/calculation project - the aim is to assist producers and Work on the development of nutrition calculation/ model that demonstrates retailers tell their story, for consumers to make an informed decision related to spend, and the investment into the local economy to demonstrate the investment into the local economy.
-Driving itinerary recipes developed Food trail development: Work with local restaurants and chefs to develop menus and recipes Map development for printed and app version that can be achieved by visiting the various producer farm gates and cellar doors.
+Lead Hawke's Bay "nutrition label"/calculation project - the aim is to assist producers an Work on the development of nutrition calculation/ model that demonstrates retailers tell their story, for consumers to make an informed decision related to spend, a d the investment into the local economy to demonstrate the investment into the local economy.
+Driving itinerary recipes developed Food trail development: Work with local restaurants and chefs to develop menus and re pes Map development for printed and app version that can be achieved by visiting the various producer farm gates and cellar doors.
 Database developed